 Exclusion is a matter for Head teachers and each case should be judged on its respective merits.
 Where immediate arrest is necessary the local Police Station should be contacted for Officers to attend the school.
-In such circumstances, the pupils will be accompanied by either a parent or an appropriate adult designated by the Head teacher.
 Further information may be found in the document 'When to call the Police' published by the National Police Chiefs Council (NPCC).

-19. Complaints and allegations
+18. Complaints and Allegations

 - All complaints about the use of force will be thoroughly, speedily and appropriately investigated. - Where a member of staff has acted within the law that is, they have used reasonable force to prevent injury, damage to property or disorder this will provide a defence to any criminal prosecution or other civil or public law action. - When a complaint is made the onus is on the person making the complaint to prove that his/her allegations are true it is not for the member of staff to show that he/she has acted reasonably. - Suspension will not be an automatic response when a member of staff has been accused of using excessive force (refer to DfE statutory guidance 'Keeping Children Safe in Education') where an allegation of using excessive force is made.
-This guidance makes clear that a person must not be suspended automatically, or without careful thought. - We will consider carefully whether the circumstances of the case warrant a person being suspended until the allegation is resolved or whether alternative arrangements are more appropriate. - If a decision is taken to suspend a member of staff, we will ensure that the individual has access to a named contact who can provide support. - Our Management Committee will always consider whether a member of staff has acted within the law when reaching a decision on whether or not to take disciplinary action against the individual. - We have a duty of care towards our employees.
+This guidance makes clear that a person must not be suspended automatically, or without careful thought. - We will consider carefully whether the circumstances of the case warrant a person being suspended until the allegation is resolved or whether alternative arrangements are more appropriate. - If a decision is taken to suspend a member of staff, we will ensure that the individual has access to a named contact who can provide support. - Our Governing Body will always consider whether a member of staff has acted within the law when reaching a decision on whether or not to take disciplinary action against the individual. - We have a duty of care towards our employees.
 We will provide appropriate pastoral care to any member of staff who is subject to a formal allegation following a use of force incident. - If a specific allegation is made against a member of staff as a result of an incident in which force has been used, we will follow our Managing Allegations against Staff procedures found in the school Child Protection Policy and procedures and advice on the Cumbria SCP website.